Anonymous-Code-source/Phy-Tac/README.md

 - Organized by contact scenarios
 - Metadata including force, position, and object properties

-Please organize your data according to the specifications in `dataset/` directory.
+Please download or organize your data according to the specifications in `dataset/` directory.

 ## 🔧 Configuration Files